Thai activists report to police over lese majeste charges

 After speaking with police for just over an hour, the four protest leaders, who also include Panupong Jadnok and Shinawat Chankrajang, were allowed to go.

+Panupong was charged with lese majeste, while Shinawat was charged with violating the emergency decree.
+He initially had been summoned for breaking the lese majeste laws.

-Another 11 members of the pro-democracy movement, including Jatupat Boonpattarasaksa and Somyot Pruksakasemsuk, reported to police in other districts, facing their own charges related to defaming the monarchy.
+Another 11 members of the pro-democracy movement, including Jatupat Boonpattarasaksa and Somyot Pruksakasemsuk, reported to police in other districts on Tuesday, facing their own charges related to defaming the monarchy.

 Jatupat previously spent 2 1/2 years in prison for sharing a BBC article on Thailand’s king on his Facebook page.
 Somyot was editor-in-chief of a magazine and was previously imprisoned for seven years for publishing articles that were deemed insulting to the monarchy.